change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-filedir.md

 `ls` is the **command**, with an **option** `-F` and an **argument** `/`.
 We've already encountered options (also called **switches** or **flags**) which either start with a single dash (`-`) or two dashes (`--`), and they change the behaviour of a command.
-Arguments tell the command what to operate on (e.g. files and directories).
-Sometimes options and arguments are referred to as **parameters**.
-A command can be called with more than one option and more than one argument: but a command doesn't always require an argument or an option.
+Arguments specify what a command operates on, like files and directories.
+Options and arguments are sometimes called **parameters**.
+A command can take multiple options and arguments, but it doesn't require them.

-Each part is separated by spaces: if you omit the space between `ls` and `-F` the shell will look for a command called `ls-F`, which doesn't exist.
-Also, capitalization can be important: `ls -r` is different to `ls -R`.
+Each part is separated by spaces.
+Omitting the space between `ls` and `-F` makes the shell search for a non-existent command called `ls-F`.
+Capitalization is also important, `ls -r` differs from `ls -R`.

 Putting all that together, our command above gives us a listing of files and directories in the root directory `/`.